RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 ## DefaultEnvironmentStore

-A basic RxJS environment store implementation that uses a [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) as state manager tha can be instantiated from...
+A basic RxJS environment store implementation that uses a [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject) as state manager that can be instantiated from...

 1. A factory function.